Zavaritski Caldera: Geology

-1831 eruption
+Evidence of high-magnitude 1831 eruption

 Research indicates that Zavaritski Caldera may have been the source of a high-magnitude explosive eruption that occurred in 1831, during the Northern Hemisphere summer.

 Evidence for the eruption includes sulfate peaks in polar ice cores and from historical observations of atmospheric phenomena in Japanese records (such as observations of an abnormally colored sun).
 It is thought that the mass injection of sulfur from the eruption caused Northern Hemisphere climate cooling of 0.5–1.0 C-change, coincided with fluctuations in the Indian and African monsoons, and preceded major famines (including the Guntur famine of 1832 in India).
 However, the source of this major eruption has remained a mystery.

 The researchers, led by volcanologist William Hutchison, conducted geochemical analyses of several Greenland ice cores.
 They found, coinciding with the sulphate peaks from the 1831 eruption, microscopic layers of tephra that chemically matched deposits from the most recent Plinian Zavaritski eruption, dated to the early 19th century.
 Modelling suggests that the eruption could have been a VEI 5/6-magnitude eruption event.
 The reconstructed radiative forcing of the eruption is comparable to the 1991 eruption of Mount Pinatubo, and may account for the climatic cooling observed between 1831–1833.